 Once you’ve gathered your options, choose your action deliberately.
 It might be walking away, speaking assertively, or positioning your body to create space.
 What matters is that it’s your choice, not a panic response dictated by fear.

-Every encounter with an aggressive stranger tests your ability to maintain internal control.
 The true win isn’t dominance — it’s composure.
 Whether you fight, flee, or comply isn’t the issue; it’s that you chose your response consciously.
+That is the definition of power.